-Zookeeper Assistant Program
+The Zookeeper Assistant School

-The U.S. Bureau of Labor Statistics predicts employment of animal care and service workers will grow 22% from 2016 to 2026, which is faster than the average for all occupations.1This employment growth should result in very good job opportunities for those with animal care education and experience, such as zookeeper jobs and zookeeper assistant jobs.
+This employment growth should result in very good job opportunities for those with animal care education and experience, such as zookeeper jobs, various zoo careers and zookeeper assistant jobs.

 Our program includes information on:

-- Animal exhibits
+- Animal housing and exhibits

-- Animal health and conservation
+- Animal behavior, enrichment, and training

-- Animal reproduction
+- Animal safety

 - Career building